-It means that we can join environmental organizations dedicated to collective action for policy solutions, like Citizens’ Climate Lobby, which is mobilizing citizens all across the country to advocate for a national price on carbon, or 350.org.
+It means that we can join environmental organizations dedicated to collective action for policy solutions, like Citizens’ Climate Lobby, which is mobilizing citizens to advocate for a national price on carbon, or 350.org.

 It means that we can develop relationships with our senators and representatives in Congress, and make sure that they represent our interests when making national legislation.
 And when they don’t, we make sure that the public is aware of their failings and vote them out of office.

 It means that we participate in town halls and sustainability committees and advocate for environmental decisions made at our work, schools and communities.

 It means that if we are an expert, like Sandra Steingraber who incited New York residents to call for a ban on fracking, or Marc Edwards, the professor at Virgnia Tech who exposed the Flint Michigan water crisis, that we speak up and fight with communities suffering from environmental injustice.